-Extended Data Fig. 6 | [[8,3,2]] and hypercube encoding. a, State-preparation circuit for the [[8,3,2]] code, in which two four-qubit GHZ states are simultaneously prepared and subsequently entangled.
-This initializes an [[8,3,2]] code with logical states $|-{\text{Li}},+{\text{L2}},-{\text{L3}}\rangle$ . b, 4D hypercube circuit performed on 48 logical qubits (128 physical qubits).
-The circuit is drawn on the block level, in which each block consists of three logical qubits and eight physical qubits.
-The first in-block gate layer is performed with a global T. The local gate patterns, and the corresponding logical gates they execute within each code block, are illustrated in the inset. c, Diagram illustrating the code-block movements and use of the processor's zoned architecture throughout the circuit.
+Extended Data Fig. 6. [[8,3,2]] and hypercube encoding. a, State preparation circuit for the [[8,3,2]] code, in which two 4-qubit GHZ states are simultaneously prepared and subsequently entangled.
+This initializes an [[8,3,2]] code with logical states $|-L_1, +L_2, -L_3\rangle$. b, 4D hypercube circuit performed on 48 logical qubits (128 physical qubits).
+The circuit is drawn on the block-level, where each block consists of 3 logical qubits and 8 physical qubits.
+The first in-block gate layer is performed with a global T^{\dagger} .
+The local gate patterns, and the corresponding logical gates they execute within each code block, are illustrated in the inset. c, Diagram illustrating the code block movements and use of the processor's zoned architecture throughout the circuit.
 Initially, eight [[8,3,2]] code blocks are prepared in the entangling zone and atoms for later state preparation of eight additional code blocks are loaded in the storage zone.
 The code blocks in the entangling zone are then picked up and interlaced with adjacent blocks to perform three transversal CNOT layers.
 The two groups of eight code blocks are then swapped and the same procedure is repeated with the second group of code blocks.
-The first group of code blocks is then moved back into the entangling zone and interleaved with the atoms of the first group to perform a final parallel transversal CNOT.
+The first group of code blocks are then moved back into the entangling zone and interleaved with the atoms of the first group to perform a final parallel transversal CNOT.
 The layers of CNOT gates connect the code blocks such that a 4D hypercube on 16 blocks of [[8,3,2]] codes is constructed.
-See also Supplementary Video.
+See also Supplementary Movie.